Runningtarrens/Msweep/README.md

 * about 115 gramms of Filament
 * 24 Neodymium Magnets (10mm x 2mm x 2mm)
 *  (Optional) 4 Neodymium Magnets round (10mm x 1mm)
+*  (Optional) 4 Neodymium Magnets in shape of a ring (10mm x 3,5mm) with a hole for a screw
 *  Strong glue for the magnets

 # How to print